ananthu-aniraj/geo-rag/geo_rag_pipeline_docs.md

 ### Step 1: Spatial Deduplication & Filtering
 * **Script**: `process_scraped_data.py`
-* **Operation**: Groups coordinates into H3 Resolution 11 parent cells.
-Performs spatial-temporal deduplication using TIPSv2 image embeddings to ensure uniform geographic coverage.
+* **Operation**: Groups coordinates into H3 Resolution 11 parent cells [Brodsky, 2018].
+Performs spatial-temporal deduplication using TIPSv2 image embeddings [Cao, 2026] to ensure uniform geographic coverage.
 * **Zero-Shot Noise Filters**:
   * **Flickr Indoor/Outdoor Filter**: By default, the script filters out indoor photos using zero-shot text-image classification with TIPSv2.
 Images are compared against the prompts *"An indoor scene"* and *"An outdoor landscape or street view"*.
 If an image matches the indoor class, it is discarded.
 This filter applies **only to Flickr images** (since street-view platforms like Mapillary/KartaView are intrinsically outdoor, and iNaturalist observations are filtered by macro characteristics).
 Can be bypassed with the `--no_filter` flag.
   * `--filter_macro`: Filters out macro close-up flora/fauna images (typically for iNaturalist data) using a zero-shot *"A macro/close-up photo of flowers, leaves, bark, or insects"* classifier.